Universal quantum computation with symmetric qubit clusters coupled to an environment: Introduction

 Quantum information theory has become a mature field of research over the last three decades, equipped with its own objectives towards quantum computation and communication~\cite{nielsen2010quantum}, as well as quantum simulation~\cite{altman2021quantum}, while at the same time allowing entirely novel perspectives on other established fields, in particular an algorithmic approach to quantum systems, a structure-of-entanglement characterization of large classes of many-body quantum states (matrix product states, tensor networks)~\cite{zeng2015quantum}, and quantum-enhanced measurements reaching the Heisenberg precision limit (quantum metrology)~\cite{giovannetti2004quantum-enchanced}.

-Quantum information processing departed from its classical counterpart with the proof that two-qubit gates~\cite{divincenzo1995twobit}, and even single-qubit gates~\cite{reck1994experimental}, can simulate arbitrary unitary matrices, followed by the identification of `simple' quantum universal sets like single-qubit gates with $\mathsf{CNOT}$~\cite{barenco1995elementary}, and \textit{finite} quantum universal sets like Toffoli with Hadamard and $\frac{\pi}{4}$-gate~\cite{kitaev1997quantum}, or $\mathsf{SWAP}$ with \textit{almost any} two-qubit gate~\cite{barenco1995universality,lloyd1995almost}.
-The deep theorem of Solovay and Kitaev showed that it is possible to translate between strictly universal sets with at most polylogarithmic overhead~\cite{kitaev1997quantum, nielsen2010quantum:solovay-kitaev}.
-Alongside strict universality, encoded universality~\cite{bacon2001encoded, kempe2001encoded} and computational universality~\cite{aharonov2003simple} allow even more systems to qualify as universal quantum computers, although the Solovay-Kitaev theorem does not automatically apply.
+Quantum information processing departed from its classical counterpart with the proof that two-qubit gates~\cite{reck1994experimental, divincenzo1995twobit,Barenco1995universal} can simulate arbitrary unitary matrices, followed by the identification of `simple' quantum universal sets like single-qubit gates with $\mathsf{CNOT}$~\cite{barenco1995elementary}, and \textit{finite} quantum universal sets like Toffoli with Hadamard and $\frac{\pi}{4}$-gate~\cite{kitaev1997quantum}, or $\mathsf{SWAP}$ with \textit{almost any} two-qubit gate~\cite{deutsch1995universality,lloyd1995almost}.
+The deep theorem of Solovay and Kitaev showed that it is possible to translate between strictly universal sets with at most polylogarithmic overhead~\cite{kitaev1997quantum}.
+Alongside strict universality, encoded universality~\cite{bacon2001encoded, kempe2001encoded} and computational universality~\cite{aharonov2003simple} allow even more systems to qualify as universal quantum computers.